Summary: Is your workplace capable of giving immediate care during emergency cases?

 First aid in the workplace covers the arrangements for employers to ensure that employees receive immediate attention in times of illness or injury.
 It also includes calling an ambulance in serious cases.

 First aid can save lives in a number of situations.
 For instance, immediate CPR treatment can increase the chances of survival for heart attack.

 First aid readiness can also protect your business.
 Providing immediate and effective first aid to injured workers may help speed up recovery.
 They may be able to return to work quicker, with lesser treatment costs.

-What Does the Law Say About First Aid in Workplaces?
+What Does the Law Say About Workplace First?

 Health and Safety in Employment Regulations 1995 was created to secure the health and safety of workers and workplaces by eliminating or minimising risks, promoting the provision of information and training, and providing the right facilities.

 Employers are required to take all steps to ensure: